British Choirs on the Net

 • Market Harborough Choral Society, Leicestershire Covering Northamptonshire and Leicestershire we rehearse each Tuesday at the Methodist Church, Northampton Road

-• Market Rasen & District Choral Society, Lincolnshire We perform two main concerts each year.
+• Market Rasen Singers, Lincolnshire We perform two main concerts each year.
 New members are always welcome; we are open to all comers without audition.
 Rehearsals are held on Tuesdays from 7.30 pm - 9.30 pm at The Primary School, Mill Road, Market Rasen from September to May.

 • Marsh Ladies Choir, Marsh, Huddersfield, West Yorkshire Marsh Ladies Choir was founded in 1955 and in 2005 celebrated its Golden Jubilee.
 It currently has 35 members and has developed a wide repertoire from classical and folk to swing, jazz and songs from the shows.
 The choir maintains a busy schedule of concerts and competitions both in Huddersfield and further afield.